Jewelry, Makeup & Other Adornments

 "Your attitude should be the same as that of Christ Jesus: Who, being in very nature God, did not consider equality with God something to be grasped, but made himself nothing, taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself and became obedient to death-- even death on a cross!"
 (Philip.
 2:5-8)

 9. Jewelry that is associated with a superstitious or idolatrous purpose, will hinder us from communication with God.
 A Biblical example of this is the earrings worn by Jacob's household (Gen. 35:2-4) who still held onto their family's idols (Gen. 31).
 Even today, it is quite common in pagan cultures to find the use of amulets to ward off evil spirits.
-Jewelry that bears symbols associated with fertility rites (such as the "sex" symbol), the occult (such as the swastika, the broken cross "peace" symbol, or the hexagram or magical "Seal of Solomon," (more commonly known in Christian circles as the "Star of David" but which contains 3 sets of 6 segments, the symbolic 666), paganism (such as the "T" cross of Tammuz upon which Jesus was offered) and Satan (dragons or serpents), should not be worn by Christians.
+Jewelry that bears symbols associated with fertility rites (such as the "sex" symbol), the occult (such as the swastika, the broken cross "peace" symbol, or the hexagram or magical "Seal of Solomon," (which contains 3 sets of 6 segments, the symbolic 666), paganism (such as the cross of Tammuz), Satan (dragons, serpents), and death (skulls, demons) should not be worn by Christians.
+This applies even more so to tattoos, which are a more permanent statement of where one’s mind is.
+Leviticus 19:28 says, "Do not cut your bodies for the dead or put tattoo marks on yourselves.
+I am the Lord."

 However, if one becomes vain or proud on account of one's beauty or success, seeking to attract attention to oneself, (whether it be through the use of ornamentation, makeup, expensive clothing or luxury items, such as houses or cars), then the usage of such items becomes very wrong because our attitude is wrong.
 We have fallen into the same pit as Lucifer did in heaven and as Israel did after God had blessed them.
 God labels this a prostitution of oneself to another to whom one's allegiance is not due.